 The Company provides a rebate related to product dispensed to Medicaid eligible patients.
-The Company's estimated historical rebate percentage is used to estimate the rebate units for the period.
+The Company's estimated historical rebate percentage is used to estimate the rebate units associated with product shipped during a period.
 The Company then applies a rebate amount per unit to the estimated rebate units to arrive at the estimated reserve for the period.
-The estimated total rebate units are comprised of the estimated rebate units associated with estimated end user demand during the period and the estimated rebate units associated with estimated inventory in the distribution channel as of the end of the period.
+The estimated liability included in sales-related reserves as of the end of a period is comprised of the estimated rebate units associated with estimated end user demand during the period, the estimated rebate units associated with estimated inventory in the distribution channel as of the end of the period, and the estimated rebate units, if any, associated with prior rebate periods.
 The rebate amount per unit is determined based on a formula established by statute that is subject to review and modification by the administrators of the Medicaid program.
 The rebate per unit formula is comprised of a basic rebate of 15.1% applied to the average per unit amount of payments the Company receives on its product sales and an additional per unit rebate that is based on the Company's current sales price compared to its sales price on an inflation adjusted basis from a designated base period.

 Certain government entities are permitted to purchase the Company's products for a nominal amount from wholesalers and CuraScript.
-These customers charge the significant discount back to the Company.
+The wholesalers and CuraScript charge the significant discount back to the Company and reduce subsequent payment to the Company by the amount of the approved chargeback.
 The chargeback approximates the Company's sales price to its customers.
-As a result, the Company does not recognize any net sales on shipments to these entities.
-In estimating government chargeback reserves, the Company analyzes actual chargeback amounts and applies historical chargeback rates to sales to which chargebacks apply.
+As a result, the Company recognizes nominal, if any, net sales on shipments that qualify for the government chargeback.
+The reduction to gross sales for a period related to chargebacks is comprised of actual approved chargebacks originating during the period and an estimate of chargebacks in the ending inventory of the Company's customers.
+In estimating the government chargeback reserve as of the end of a period, the Company estimates the amount of chargebacks in its customers' ending inventory using actual average monthly chargeback amounts and ending inventory balances provided by the Company's largest customers.

 Significant judgment is inherent in the selection of assumptions and in the interpretation of historical experience as well as the identification of external and internal factors affecting the estimate of reserves for product returns, Medicaid rebates and government chargebacks.
-The Company routinely assesses the historical returns and other experience including customers' compliance with its return goods policy and adjusts its reserves as appropriate.
+The Company routinely assesses the historical returns and other experience including customers' compliance with its return goods policy and changes its reserve estimates as appropriate.

-At March 31, 2008 and December 31, 2007, sales-related reserves included in the accompanying Consolidated Balance Sheets were as follows (in thousands):
+At June 30, 2008 and December 31, 2007, sales-related reserves included in the accompanying Consolidated Balance Sheets were as follows (in thousands):

-March 31, 2008 December 31, 2007
+June 30, December 31, 2007

-Product returns - credit memoranda policy \$ 750 \$ 1,307
+Product returns - credit memoranda policy \$ 672 \$ 1,307

-Product returns - product replacement policy 33 31
+Product returns - product replacement policy 51 31

-Medicaid rebates 8,781 6,514
+Medicaid rebates 11,506 6,514

-Government chargebacks 341 222
+Government chargebacks 71 222

 Other 102 102

-\$ 10,007 \$ 8,176
+\$ 12,402 \$ 8,176